-“The guinea pig was actually named Eric Cartman,” said Matt Stone speaking with Mr. Ballserly recalling a troubling moment during his childhood.
-“We thought he was just laughing for two weeks straight.
+“The guinea pig was named Eric Cartman,” said Matt Stone, speaking with Mr. Ballserly recalling a troubling moment during his childhood.
+“We thought he was laughing for two weeks straight.
 Then he died.”

-The book, which will be released later this summer, discusses the origins of all the South Park characters including Kyle Broflovski, who was modeled after an elderly family friend who survived the Holocaust.
+The book, which will be released later this summer, discusses the origins of all the South Park characters, including Kyle Broflovski, who was modeled after an elderly family friend who survived the Holocaust.
 Stan Marsh is loosely based on a vagrant who used to buy the underage pair alcohol at a local 7-eleven.
-Kenny was based on the neighborhood kids who sometimes survived long enough for the kids to give them names.
-They eventually died anyway.
-Like Kenny and the guinea pig.
+Kenny was based on the neighborhood kids who sometimes survived long enough to give them names.
+Of course, they eventually died anyway, like Kenny and the guinea pig.